 It measures 40 billion km across - three million times the size of the Earth - and has been described by scientists as "a monster".
 The black hole is 500 million trillion km away and was photographed by a network of eight telescopes across the world.
+Details have been published today in Astrophysical Journal Letters.
 Event Horizon Telescope ready to image black hole.
 Image copyright Hotaka Shiokawa/CFA/HARVARD.

 Sun.
 Space map.
 Rosetta - philae.
 Telescope Reveals Record-Breaking Exoplanet Discovery.
 This illustration shows the possible surface of TRAPPIST-1f, one of the newly discovered planets in the TRAPPIST-1 system.

 Scientists using the Spitzer Space Telescope and ground-based telescopes have discovered that there are seven Earth-size planets in the system.
-Credits: NASA/JPL-Caltech NASA's Spitzer Space Telescope has revealed the first known system of seven Earth-size planets around a single star.
+Credits: NASA/JPL-Caltech.
 ‘First protest in space’ targets Trump with an astronaut’s famous words.
 On Wednesday, 56 years to the day after Russian cosmonaut Yuri Gagarin became the first human in space, a Phoenix-based collective called the Autonomous Space Agency Network launched a weather balloon to about 90,000 feet.

 Credits: NASA Goddard/Bill Hrybyk.
 Margaret Hamilton, the Engineer Who Took the Apollo to the Moon.
 Margaret Hamilton, the Engineer Who Took the Apollo to the Moon We interviewed this computer science pioneer after her photo with the Apollo 11 mission code conquered Twitter JD (@nevesytrof) tweeted this photo of Margaret Hamilton a couple of weeks ago with great success among his followers.